Ryamer/Ryamer-Network/UI/docs/BGP Communities/Action Communities.md

 ###### Per Site
-These communities control how we export routes at out sites:
+These communities control how we export routes at our sites:

 |        |      |                                               | Description                 |
 |--------|------|-----------------------------------------------|-----------------------------|